| Internet-Draft | AAuth-R3 | June 2026 |

 urn:aauth:vocabulary:asyncapi)

-For resources that expose an event-driven interface described by AsyncAPI.
+For resources that emit events described by AsyncAPI.
 The discovery endpoint is the AsyncAPI specification URL.¶

 operationId (REQUIRED).
 The operationId as defined in the AsyncAPI specification.¶